Israel's strikes on Iran spark interest in air-launched ballistic missiles

 Cruise missiles are easier targets for dense, integrated air defences than ballistic missiles are.
 But ballistic missiles are often fired from known launch points, and most cannot change course in flight.

-Experts say high-speed, highly accurate air-launched ballistic missiles such as the Israel Aerospace Industries Rampage get around problems facing ground-based ballistic missiles and air-launched cruise missiles - weapons that use small wings to fly great distances and maintain altitude.
+Experts say high-speed, highly accurate air-launched ballistic missiles such as the Rampage, developed by Elbit Systems and Israel Aerospace Industries, get around problems facing ground-based ballistic missiles and air-launched cruise missiles - weapons that use small wings to fly great distances and maintain altitude.

 "The main advantage of an ALBM over an ALCM is speed to penetrate defences," said Jeffrey Lewis, director of the East Asia Nonproliferation Program at the James Martin Centre for Nonproliferation Studies at the Middlebury Institute of International Studies in California.
 "The downside - accuracy - looks to have been largely solved."